Legal Drafting Tools Compared: 5 Picks for Discovery & More

 Legal drafting tools come in many forms, and the right choice often depends on the kind of work your practice handles.

-For example, some are built for transactional lawyers focused on contract drafting, while others support litigation tasks like discovery documents or pleadings.
+For example, some tools for legal tasks are built for transactional lawyers focused on contract creation, while others support litigation tasks like document review, discovery documents, or pleadings.
 Broadly, these tools can be grouped into a few categories:

-• Template-based drafting platforms: These replace manual drafting with pre-set templates and clause libraries, which makes legal writing faster and more consistent.
+- Template-based drafting platforms: These replace manual legal drafting with pre-set automated templates and relevant clauses libraries, which makes legal writing faster and ensures consistent formatting.

-• Document automation systems: Useful for routine agreements, these tools let legal teams set up document workflows where staff can generate complete drafts by filling in key details.
+- Document automation systems: Useful for routine agreements, these tools let in-house legal teams set up document workflows where staff can generate complete legal documents by filling in key details.

-• AI tools and generative AI assistants: Powered by large language models, these can suggest clauses, reword sections, or review drafts for risks and inconsistencies.
+- AI tools and generative AI assistants: Powered by large language models, these can suggest clauses, reword sections, interpret legal terminology, identify relevant precedents, or review drafts for risks and inconsistencies.

-• Litigation support software: These help create discovery documents, motions, and responses with automated formatting and objections.
+- Litigation support software: These help create legal briefs, discovery documents, motions, and responses with automated formatting and objections.

-In short, legal drafting tools range from simple workflow automation to advanced AI assistants.
+In short, tools for writing legal documents range from simple workflow automation to advanced AI assistants.
 The main difference is how much support you want.

 1. Briefpoint